MohitGoel92/Predicting-Customer-Purchases/README.md

 ## Support Vector Machine - Gaussian RBF (Radial Basis Function) Kernel

+The diagrams below show a dataset which contains two classes, the first dataset being linearly seperable but the second not being linearly seperable.
+For the first case we may use either use Logistic Regression or SVM with a linear kernel, but for the second case this will fail.
+Therefore we may use models such as the SVM with the GausSian RBF Kernel.

 <img src = 'Screen17.png' width='850'>

 **Pros of SVM - Gaussian RBF Kernel**